 Take it slow: If this is your first time attempting these distances, aim for a ‘conversational’ pace, where you can easily converse with someone while running.

-Keep is slow: Don't worry about picking up the pace or pushing your times.
+Keep it slow: Don't worry about picking up the pace or pushing your times.
 Completing the distance is the goal, speed is built from strength and experience.
-Concentrate on technique, staying upright, lifting your knees and pushing off strongly, long balanced strides.
+Concentrate on technique, staying upright, lifting your knees and pushing off strongly, with long balanced strides.

 Have enough water: Drink plenty of water or a sports drink leading up to the long run to prevent dehydration.
 It's also an idea to 'plant' a water bottle midway along your route.